Sarasota Woman's Club: Woman’s Club Activities

 The Sarasota Woman’s Club originated as the Town Improvement Society, an organization of women founded in 1903.
 Their first project was to have sidewalks built along Main Street, where previously there had been sand paths.
 They continued on to install lanterns at the train station and organize the first community library.

 The Florida land boom in 1919 and the increasing political awakening of women in Florida from 1890 to 1920 during the Progressive Era paved the way for women to become more socially active.
 The Woman’s Club succeeded the Town Improvement Society and in many areas picked up where they left off.
-Their Library Committee, Cemetery Committee, Juvenile Dancing Class, Education Committee, music committees and welfare committees ensured that within four years of the founding of the Sarasota Woman’s Club, they became a social center.
+Their Library Committee, Cemetery Committee, Juvenile Dancing Class, Education Committee, music committees, and welfare committees ensured that within four years of the founding of the Sarasota Woman’s Club, they became a social center.
 In 1913 the Woman’s Club took over care of the library and started improvements on Rosemary Cemetery, which had fallen into disrepair.
 They also created a community work day “during which businesses were closed by order of the mayor and more than 200 men with teams and wagons created a park along the bay front between Main Street and the Seaboard Air Line Railroad (now Ringling Boulevard).”
-The following year, they initiated a census and birth registration and planted 250 cocoanut trees along the shore.
+The following year, they initiated a census and birth registration and planted 250 coconut trees along the shore.
 In 1915, ensconced in their new clubhouse, the Woman’s Club investigated better ways for parents to save on sending their children to school.
 They also sold Tuberculosis seals.
 Matters of health were big that year, with a speaker at the club addressing its members on the subject of health reform:

 Vital statistics and the prevalence of disease is awakening all Club women to the need of a reform on the lines of health purity, and very deeply did this lady feel on the subject that a broader education should be given the young people on the question of health and a one standard of morality maintained.

 1917 and 1918 saw a continued effort on behalf of school-age children.
 Club members founded the area PTA, campaigned for compulsory school attendance, and organized the Red Cross Auxiliary and training classes for elementary school students.